elo-enterprises/k8s-tools/README.md

 ### But Why?

 There's many reasons why you might want these capabilities if you're working with tool-containers, builds, deploys, and complex task orchestration.
-People tend to have strong opions about this topic, but here are some observations that probably aren't too controversial:
+People tend to have strong opions about this topic, and it's kind of a long story.

-* **Orchestration *between* or *across* tool containers is usually awkward.** This is a challenge that needs some structure imposed.
-You can get that structure in lots of ways, but it's always frustrating to see your work locked into esoteric JenkinsFile / GitHubAction blobs where things get complicated to describe, run, or read.  *Project automation ideally needs to run smoothly both inside and outside of CI/CD.*
-* **If running commands with different containers is easy, then there is less need to try and get everything into *one* tool container.**  The omnibus approach is usually time-consuming, and can be pretty hard if very different base images are involved.
-* **Tool containers are much more useful when you can easily dispatch commands to them,** especially without a long, fragile CLI invocation.
-A compose file specifying volumes and such helps a lot, but *you don't want `docker run ...` littered all over your scripts for builds and orchestration*.
-* **Plain shell scripts won't take you far.** There's lots of reasons for this but to name a few... features involving option/argument parsing, multiple entrypoints, code-reuse, partial-execution for partial-updates, dry-runs, parallelism, and other things you're going to need *just aren't simple to get.*  Maintainability also isn't great.
-Configuration management tools like Ansible can fix some of this, but bring their own problems, including: significant setup, significant dependencies, ongoing upstream changes, and the fact that many people cannot read or write it.

-Much more controversially: **Make is the happy medium here**, despite the haters, the purists, and the skeptics who argue that *make is not a task-runner*.
-That's because `make` is too good to ignore, and there are several major benefits.
-It is old but it is everywhere, it's expressive but has relatively few core concepts, and it's fast.
-It's the lingua franca for engineers, devops, and data-science, probably because easy things stay easy and advanced things are still possible.
-It's the lingua franca for javascript, python, or golang enthusiasts who need to be able to somehow work together.
-Most importantly: `make` is probably the *least* likely thing in your toolkit to be affected by externalities like pip breakage, package updates, or changing operating systems completely.
-If you need something *outside* of docker that you want stability & ubiquity from, it's hard to find a better choice.
-Make also has built-in support for dry-runs and parallel execution.

-The only problem is.. **Makefiles have nothing like native support for running tasks in containers**, but this is exactly what *`Makefile.compose.mk`* fixes.
-Makefiles are already pretty good at describing task execution, but describing the containers themselves is outside of that domain.
-Meanwhile, docker-compose is exactly the opposite, and so Make/Compose is a perfect combination.

-Enough philosophy, more examples.
+The short version is this: Makefiles run practically everywhere and most people can read/write them.
+They're also really good at describing DAGs, and lots of automation, but *especially life-cycle automation*, is a natural fit for this paradigm.
+The only trouble is that a) *make has nothing like native support for tasks in containers*, and b) *describing the containers themselves is even further outside of it's domain*.
+Meanwhile, docker-compose is exactly the opposite.Make/Compose are already a strong combination for this reason, and by adding some syntactic sugar using compose.mk, you can orchestrate make-targets across several containers without cluttering your host.
+More than that, you can also bootstrap surprisingly sophisticated automation-APIs with surprisingly little effort.

+If you're interested in the gory details of the longer-format answer, there's more detailed discussion in the [Design Philosophy section](#why-makefilecomposemk).

 ----------------------------------------------------

 ### Make/Compose Bridge

-*`Makefile.compose.mk`* provides lots of interfaces (i.e. automatically generated make targets) which are suitable for interactive use.
+*`compose.mk`* provides lots of interfaces (i.e. automatically generated make targets) which are suitable for interactive use.

 Let's forget about the k8s-tools.yml for now and walk through a more minimal example, starting with a hypothetical compose file: